-You can transfer a total of 64 credits toward your bachelor’s degree.
+A total of 64 credits may be transferred toward your bachelor’s degree.

 General Transfer Guidelines

-College-level, undergraduate courses that are comparable in content to those offered in the ALB degree course catalog and in which students earned grades of C or higher are generally transferable.
+Ordinarily, college-level, undergraduate courses in which students earned grades of C or higher are transferable.
 Additionally, these courses must have been completed at an institution that was regionally accredited at the time of attendance.
 Credits are adjusted as needed to align with Harvard’s semester system.

-We accept a maximum of 8 studio arts credits (e.g., music, art, dance) and do not accept vocational or paraprofessional coursework.
+We do not accept physical education or vocational coursework.
 We do not offer credit for life experience or most military training.

 How Transfer Courses Apply to Degree Requirements